 Liskeard Town Council, (with funding support from the Cornwall Council Town Accelerator Fund) appointed HemingwayDesign to help us undertake this review, using their wider national expertise in town centre regeneration to complement local people's understanding of Liskeard.
-To meet funding requirements the process has been undertaken in only 16 weeks, from commissioning on 19th November, stakeholder meetings in December and January, community and student workshops in February and a report in March.
+To meet funding requirements the process has been undertaken in only 16 weeks, from commissioning on 19th November 2024, stakeholder meetings in December and January, community and student workshops in February and a report in March.

 We wish to thank all those who participated in the workshops and hope you can see how your input has helped shape this document and its recommendations.
-This draft document is available for public comment until Monday 7th April 2025 and we look forward to receiving further comments and suggestions.
+Thank you also to everybody who provided feedback on the draft report and responded to the survey.